 Disfigurement refers to impairment of or injury to the beauty, symmetry, or appearance of a worker

 that renders the worker unsightly, misshapen, imperfect, or deforms in some manner

 or otherwise causes a detrimental change in the external form of the worker.

-Disfigurement payments are offsettable, unless the Regional OGC issued an opinion
+Disfigurement payments are offsettable, unless OGC issued an opinion stating the disfigurement

 Disfigurement benefits generally represent permanent partial WC and can be paid as